digwit678/Project_2_Docker/README.md

 # Project 2: Docker - Machine Learning Operations

 ## Overview
 This repository contains the Dockerized ML project for the MRPC task using the DistilBERT model.
-Instructions are provided for setting up and running the project both locally using Docker Desktop and on Docker Playground.
+Instructions are provided for setting up and running the project automatically or manually both locally using Docker Desktop and on Docker Playground .

 ## Prerequisites
 - Docker  (<a href="https://docs.docker.com/get-docker/" target="_blank">Installation Guide</a>)
 - Git (<a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">Installation Guide</a>)

-## Automated Setup Using Docker Desktop
+## Docker Desktop Setup
 The repository includes two scripts for automating the setup process:
 - `docker_setup_desktop_linux.sh` for Linux users
 - `docker_setup_desktop_windows.ps1` for Windows users